Pakistan ● Mali ● Niger ● Senegal ● The Gambia ● Yemen ● India

 - Q. Can I fulfill my Qurbani obligation using Zakat or Sadaqah funds?

-- Q. What is the last day to donate Qurbani in 2025?
+- Q. What is the last day to donate Qurbani in 2026?

 According to the Hanafi school, any adult, sane Muslim who possesses wealth above the Nisab value must give a Qurbani.
-So if you are eligible to pay Zakat, you need to offer a Qurbani/Udhiyah.
+So if you are eligible to pay Zakat, you need to offer a Qurbani.

 Yes, giving Qurbani is wajib (obligatory) for every adult Muslim who is financially able, meaning they possess wealth above the Nisab threshold.
 Performing your Qurbani sacrifice during Eid al-Adha is an important act of worship and a way to share your blessings with families facing hunger.